Advanced Practice 1 – Required Reading

 Please note, you will be asked questions about these readings in your final 20-minute individual assessment session with tutors — where students are expected to introduce and critique their own learning process.

 Your core multimedia reading list to work through is: Stories by IMMJ Multimedia Stories : Contently.
-Spend at least two hours a week, every week here.
+Spend at least two hours a week, every week here and aim to read around 3 pieces deeply.
 Some are short and some very long, some may take you less than an hour, some a few hours.
 Some are journalistic, others are more documentary in nature.
-You will notice that some are video led, others are text led, while others maybe picture or graphics led.
+You will notice that some are video led, others are text led, while others maybe photo or graphics led.
 Take your time, it’s better to go slowly and really understand the articles or projects than to rush through them.
-You don’t need to read all of them and you don’t need to go through them in any particular order, consume the ones that are most interesting and appealing to you. https://multimediastories.contently.com
+You don’t need to read all of them and you don’t need to go through them in any particular order, consume the ones that are most interesting and appealing to you.

 3: The Handbook of Independent Journalism by Deborah Potter

 - Complete chapters 1–3 by week 6 (intensive 1.1)

 - Complete chapters 4 & 5 by week 9 (Multimedia Storytelling)

 - Complete chapters 6 & 7 by week 12 (intensive 1.2)